sologenic/com-fs-user-model/README.md

 A clone will virtually never contain the following:

-- `UserDetails.UserTradeProfile` - The user's trade profile: Tends to be very specific for stock trading, which is only 1-2 organizations per country/jurisdiction.
+- `UserDetails.UserTradeProfile`, `UserDetails.TradeProfileDetails` - The user's trade profile: Tends to be very specific for stock trading, which is only 1-2 organizations per country/jurisdiction.

 ### Cloning changes to a user